It's win or go home time as playoffs begin

 MADISON SOUTHERN (3-7) at SOUTHWESTERN (10-0)

-If you ever had the desire to compare a football team to a movie, (And I never have), the Southwestern Warriors would have to be hanging out with Bo Derek, because Jason Foley and company are a perfect '10'.
+If you ever had the desire to compare a football team to a movie, (And I never have), the Southwestern Warriors would have to be hanging out with Bo Derek, because Jason Foley and company are a perfect ‘10’, meaning Southwestern has faced 10 opponents, and came away with 10 wins — 10-0.

 The Warriors begin the post season on Friday night perfect for the first time in school history as they enter the Class 5 A playoffs.

-To get to 11-0 on Friday evening, Foley and company are going to have to battle where it all begin.
+To get to 11-0 on Friday evening, Foley and company are going to have to battle against an opponent where it all began.

-These two teams met in the season opener way back on August 19th in Berea, and Madison Southern raced out to a 19-0 lead over Southwestern, before the Warriors came roaring back for a hard-fought, 27-19 victory.
+These two teams met in the season opener way back on August 19th in Berea, and Madison Southern raced out to a 19-0 lead over Southwestern, before the Warriors came roaring back for a hard-fought, 27-19 victory over the Eagles.

 That eight point margin is as close as anyone has stayed to Southwestern this season.